sanmoy/kolibri-azure/README.md

 [![Deploy to Azure Fully Configurable](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsanmoy%2Fkolibri-azure%2Fmain%2Ftest_deployment_template.json)

 A simple deployment can be achieved through test_deployment_template.json ARM template.
 It deploys a single container and binds it with a azurewebsites.net subdomain using an [Azure webapp].
 But it will persist data inside the container.
-Step by step details can be found in this blog post.

 This is not an ideal solution as updating the container will purge the data.
 So, a [volume mount] must be attached with this container.
 Also, SQLite might not scale well.
 So, in a cloud environment, it will be more justifiable to use PostgreSQL.
 If PostgreSQL is being used, only /data/content folder needs to be mapped with the external volume mount.